Blu-ea/unity_test_project/README.md

 This has no mean to be a polished game, and may go in every direction

+Some idea:
+ - a player that put "mines" down, (Bullet that does no move)

 ---

 All textures are made by me